 Can foreigners buy land in Thailand?

 Appointing yourself as a director, clearly stating that you have majority voting rights, is a way to make the process more waterproof.
-Keep in mind that you have the option to open a company with your Thai spouse, which will give the two of you a majority of ownership.

-Issues with opening a Thai limited company
+Issues of Opening a Thai limited company

 The same as it goes with the first option explained, it can seem like an easy option to just open a company, but there are risks and issues involved: